jsIsrael/goodness-squad/how-to-organize-an-event.md

 Once the event is published, Alon sends out an email to project leaders with information and a link to the [briefing doc](https://jsisrael.github.io/goodness-squad/project-leaders-brief).
 Alon let’s everyone know they are confirmed as soon as they register.

-*TODO: Once the list is full we should communicate that to the community*.
+**Once the list is full we should communicate that to the community**

+### Event information document
+In the [events](https://github.com/jsIsrael/goodness-squad/tree/gh-pages/events) folder you should create a markdown doc for the event.
+The doc should contain the hashtag #goodnessSquad, the list of projects with information about the project lead, the gitter channel, and instructions for setting up a local development environment.
+Participants should be encouraged to set up their env prior to the event for the project(s) they think they will participate in.